rhyslwells/Data-Archive/content/standardised/Model Evaluation.md

 engagement:
 recency_of_interest:
 ---
+Assess the model's performance using various metrics to ensure it meets the desired accuracy and reliability.

 Appropriate evaluation metrics are used based on the problem type (classification vs. regression), to assess how well the model predicts.

 ==The aim is to improve accuracy but also to generalize and avoid biases== and [[Overfitting]].